seamless-jobserver

 /run-transformation |

-GET | Execute a transformation and return the result checksum |
+GET | Execute a transformation and return a structured success payload (result checksum + worker-side metadata for the execution record) |

 Lifecycle